kushaldas/johnnycanencrypt/docs/rustimplementation.rst

         This function takes a public key and optional comment and then provides a string representing the authentication subkey to be used inside of SSH.

+.. function:: enable_otp_usb() -> bool

+        This function enables OTP application in the Yubikey.

+.. function:: disable_otp_usb() -> bool

+        This function disables OTP application in the Yubikey.

 .. class:: Johnny(filepath)

         It creates an object of type `Johnny`, you can provide path to the either public key, or the private key based on the operation